AEC European Platform for Artistic Research in Music (EPARM) 2023

 • How AR can create productive critical encounters that drive change.

-To reflect the centrality of performance and musical creation in artistic research, the EPARM conference will include a special programme of performances and artistic presentation.
-Proposals are welcomed for short performances of a maximum of 30 minutes, which are themselves the outcomes of artistic research.
-Such performances will be selected for a programme called L8Nite Performances, with performers contributing to a moderated audience discussion following immediately after the performances.
-Proposals for the L8Nite Performances should follow the specific requirements below.
+To reflect the centrality of performance and musical creation in artistic research, the EPARM conference included a special programme of performances and artistic presentation.
+Proposals were welcomed for short performances of a maximum of 30 minutes, which were themselves the outcomes of artistic research.
+Such performances were selected for a programme called L8Nite Performances, with performers contributing to a moderated audience discussion following immediately after the performances.
+Proposals for the L8Nite Performances followed the specific requirements below.

-To support the development of excellent artistic research at the doctoral and post-doctoral levels, doctoral students and early career researchers may opt to participate in a facilitated session with a dedicated respondent offering feedback on the presentation and actively leading the discussion.
-Participants opting for these sessions will need to submit the text of their presentations, together with any relevant audio or video materials, by 1 January.
+To support the development of excellent artistic research at the doctoral and post-doctoral levels, doctoral students and early career researchers opted to participate in a facilitated session with a dedicated respondent offering feedback on the presentation and actively leading the discussion.
+Participants opting for these sessions needed to submit the text of their presentations, together with any relevant audio or video materials, by 1 January.

-For the submission please use the template provided in the Documents section.
+For the submission the template provided in the Documents section were used.

 Proposals for parallel sessions

-Proposals for a 20 minutes presentation (including any performance or examples) followed by 10 minutes facilitated audience discussion should address a clear question or questions that are rooted in practice.
+Proposals for a 20 minutes presentation (including any performance or examples) followed by 10 minutes facilitated audience discussion addressed a clear question or questions that were rooted in practice.

 • Name of the presenter/s